z-siddiqi/alpaca-market-agent/docs/policy.md

 - absolute delta is 0.55–0.65
 - the SPY thesis has an invalidation, target, and at least 1R reward:risk
 - confidence is at least 0.50
-- no protected red-impact macro window or kill switch is active
 - account equity is above the daily loss floor
-- the intended quantity is exactly 15 contracts and fits options buying power
+- the intended quantity is between 1 and 20 contracts and fits options buying power

-The macro calendar is loaded before the session.
-A non-cancelled red-impact event that applies to SPY, ES, or the broad US equity market blocks entries for its configured pre- and post-event window.

 ## Contract selection